U.S. Expat Taxes: 20 Things Overseas Americans Should Know

 - Your current country of residence and its local tax laws

 - Your foreign tax liability to your country of residence

 Having trouble choosing between the two?
-We’ll help determine the best choice for your situation when you file with H&R Block’s Expat Tax Services.
+We’ll help determine the best choice for your situation when you choose to file with help from an advisor.